ThunderboltDev/Nitro-Ransomware-2.0/README.md

 ## For law Enforcement
 IF YOU ARE LAW ENFOCEMENT PLEASE CONTACT US BY ISSUES ANY SPAM OR FAKES WILL BE DELETE

+## USE AT YOUR OWN RISK!!!
+ITS NOT MY FUALT FOR ANY OF YOUR ACTIONS!!!

 ## How to use
 1. Download VS 2022 or 2019 [RECOMMENDED 2019]
 2. Install Missing packages using nuget